-Regulatory assets are included in other noncurrent assets on the Balance Sheet.
+Regulatory assets are included in other noncurrent assets on the Statement of Net Position.
 They are amortized in future rate periods when such costs are included in the revenue requirements to establish electric rates.

-The composition of regulatory assets on December 31, 2023, was as follows:
+The composition of regulatory assets on December 31, 2024, was as follows:

-(Dollars ir n thousands)
+(Dolla rs in thou sands)

-Improvement costs on projects in which LES participates \$ 1,555
+Improvement costs on projects in which LES participates 9 } 6,694

-Bond issuance costs 2,081
+Bond issuance costs 1,754

-Totals \$ 3,636
+Totals \$ 8,448

-Regulatory liabilities are recorded as a deferred inflow of resources (reductions of future billings) on the Balance Sheet, representing revenues related to the outcomes of Winter Storm Uri.
-These liabilities will be recognized in future rate periods when such revenues are included in the revenue requirements to establish electric rates.
+Regulatory liabilities are recorded as a deferred inflow of resources (reductions of future billings) on the Statement of Net Position, representing revenues related to the outcomes of Winter Storm Uri.
+These liabilities are recognized in future rate periods when such revenues are included in the revenue requirements to establish electric rates.